 Mandatory retesting for mature drivers

 ‘It could put off many perfectly safe drivers, leading to a loss of independence and isolation,’ Paddy observes.
-‘There is no one age at which drivers suddenly become a danger.’
+‘There's no one age at which drivers suddenly become a danger.’

 Instead, Paddy recommends encouraging voluntary reassessment, and improving the advice available on staying safe and mobile for as long as possible.

-‘Last July the Older Drivers Task Force recommended increasing the age of licence renewal to 75 and asking for a sight test,’ says Paddy.
+‘The Older Drivers Task Force recommends increasing the age of licence renewal to 75 and asking for a sight test,’ says Paddy.

 Be honest with yourself

-However, although older drivers are statistically safer drivers, the abilities of drivers may diminish with age.
+However, although older drivers are statistically safer drivers, their abilities may diminish with age.

-‘Vision, reaction times and skills in executing manoeuvres decline with age,’ observes the report.
+‘Vision, reaction times and skills in executing manoeuvres decline with age,’ the report says.

-In response to this, the Older Drivers Task Force suggests that the DVLA should ask older drivers for proof of a recent eyesight test when they get their licence renewed.
+In response to this, the Older Drivers Task Force suggests the DVLA asks older drivers for proof of a recent eyesight test when they get their licence renewed.

-‘Regular eye tests are a great way to spot medical conditions early,’ says Rob.
-‘We at the Older Drivers Forum recommend that people should have an eyesight test and a field of vision check every two years.’
+‘Regular eye tests are a great way to spot medical conditions early,’ says Chair of the Older Drivers Forum Sgt Rob Heard.
+‘We recommend people should have an eyesight test and a field of vision check every two years.’

 A higher risk of injury

-The Older Drivers Taskforce’s strategy says that, if involved in a crash, older drivers are up to four times more likely to be seriously injured than younger drivers ‘simply because of their frailty’.
+The Older Drivers Task Force’s strategy says, if involved in a crash, older drivers are up to four times more likely to be seriously injured than younger drivers ‘simply because of their frailty’.